West Drayton conveyancing FAQs

 Disbursements are the costs payable as part of a conveyancing transaction, paid out on your behalf, e.g. Stamp Duty or searches.
 Legal fees are for the legal work carried out by the solicitor.

-Our conveyancing fees for buying or selling a house in West Drayton are fixed, so what we quote is exactly what you pay
+Your conveyancing fees for buying or selling a house in West Drayton are fixed, so what you are quoted is exactly what you pay

 Calculate the conveyancing fees for your West Drayton sale or purchase